compilepeace/BINARY_DISSECTION_COURSE/README.md

    * [SECTION HEADER TABLE]
    * [SECTIONS DESCRIPTION]
    * [PROGRAM HEADER TABLE]
+   * [SYMBOLS AND DEFINITIONS]

 ## USAGE
-All the files used in this course are linked and can be downloaded to reproduce the results on your system.
-First clone the repository on your local system.
-To do this type the bellow given commands.
+All the files used in this primer are linked and can be downloaded to reproduce the results on your system.
+To follow up with the content you may need compiled binaries for which I suggest you to clone the repository on your local system by typing the bellow given commands.

 ```shell
 critical@d3ad:~$ git clone https://github.com/compilepeace/BINARY_DISSECTION_COURSE